juju/docs/src/en/tutorial-k8s-static-pv.md

 [Using Kubernetes with Juju][clouds-k8s].
 See that page for background information.*

-This tutorial will show the steps required to create Kubernetes persistent storage volumes for use with Juju.
+This tutorial will show the steps required to create Kubernetes **static** persistent volumes (PVs) for use with Kubernetes-specific charms.
 This is normally done when the backing cloud you're using does not have a storage type that is supported natively by Kubernetes.
 There is no reason, however, why you cannot use statically provisioned volumes with any cloud.
 Here, we'll use AWS as our backing cloud.
-Kubernetes does support AWS/EBS volumes (as shown [here][kubernetes-supported-volume-types]; see 'AWSElasticBlockStore') but it does require the use of the [`aws-integrator`][charm-store-staging-aws-integrator] charm, which we'll cover in a separate tutorial.

 The [Persistent storage and Kubernetes][charms-storage-k8s] page provides a theoretical background on how Kubernetes storage works with Juju.

 Note that static volumes are dependent upon the Kubernetes [`hostPath`][kubernetes-hostpath] volume type.
 This restricts us to a single worker node cluster.
-The 'kubernetes-core' bundle provides this and that's we'll be using here.
+The '[kubernetes-core][charm-kc]' bundle provides this and that's we'll be using here.

 ## Pre-requisites